morrowind-modding/tes3cs-manual/content/actors/dialogue/index.md

 ## %Defines

-You can use various variables and defines in text, such as %Name, which is the name of the speaker.
-[See full list](<TextDefines.md>).
+You can use various variables and defines in text, such as %Name, which is the name of the speaker. [[text-defines|See full list]].